New York Equitable Distribution Lawyer

 Marriage entails so much more than merely two people coming together.
 It is also the merger of both spouses’ assets and property.
 Splitting assets in a divorce can be problematic.
 You’ll want to enlist a White Plains, NY equitable distribution lawyer for help navigating the intricacies of what happens to your property and assets during the separation.

 If you are dealing with divorce proceedings in New York, you’ll require a skilled family law attorney to counsel you and aggressively push for your property and financial interests.
-There’s a lot on the line to simply consent to a settlement that threatens your financial freedom or favors the other spouse.
+There’s too much on the line to simply consent to a settlement that threatens your financial freedom or favors the other spouse.

 At Douglas Family Law Group in White Plains, NY, our equitable distribution attorneys are on hand to assist you to account for, valuate, characterize, and classify all property that may be subject to division, together with assets that are separately owned.
-We will then assist you to petition the court or negotiate for your rightful share of marital property and protect your personal assets.
+We will then assist you to petition the court or negotiate for your rightful share for your rightful share of marital property and protect your personal assets.

 Our legal team is well-versed in this aspect of Family Law and you can depend on them to deal with the complex issues surrounding asset and property division.
 Our White Plains, NY divorce attorneys at Douglas Family Law Group will guide you through the property division process and ensure you get favorable results.